 It is impossible to exist in a society with one another without some form of leadership.
 The Book of Judges contains a graphic description of the chaos, lawlessness and moral bankruptcy of the Israelite’s before the establishment of kings.

-The Church has the opportunity to rise up and make a significant impact on all the nations of the earth whether it be through prayer or influence in the spheres that we have been given to go into and make disciples.
+The Church has the opportunity to rise up and make a significant impact on all the nations of the earth whether it be through prayer or influence in the spheres that we have been given to go preach the gospel and make disciples.
 “Blessed is the nation whose God is the Lord, the people he chose for his inheritance” (Ps.
 33:12).
-Many times we want the blessing without doing the praying.
+Many times we want the blessing without doing the praying or disciple making.

 May the grace, joy, and peace of God be yours through Jesus Christ our loving Lord.
 To Him be glory, now and forever.

-Note: All Scriptures are taken from the New International Version unless otherwise noted.
+Note: All Scriptures are taken from the New International Version and New American Standard Bible unless otherwise noted.